3srever/recipe_scraper/README.md

 3. the third block navigates to each url, grabs the requested content & prepares it for use in a pandas dataframe.

-### requirements
+### libraries required
-selenium
+- selenium
-selenium.webdriver.chrome.options
+- selenium.webdriver.chrome.options
-pandas
+- pandas
-time
+- time